 The ECOWAS Director of Domestic Tax, Tiemtore Salifou, gave the hint after a two-day regional seminar on problems of tax transition in West Africa which ended in Abuja on Friday.

-He was however cautious saying that the VAT increase should be on products that would not impact negatively on poorer Nigerians especially given the present rate of inflation.
+He was however cautious saying that the VAT increase should be on products that would not impact negatively poorer Nigerians especially given the present rate of inflation.

-Nigeria pays less VAT than Niger Republic, Salifou says and admits there was no wisdom in that.
+Nigeria pays less VAT than the Niger Republic, Salifou says and admits there was no wisdom in that.